The Bluetones

-The Bluetones are an English indie rock band, formed in Hounslow, Greater London, in 1993.
-The band's members are Mark Morriss on vocals, Adam Devlin on guitar, Mark's brother Scott Morriss on bass guitar, and Eds Chesters on drums.
-A fifth member, Richard Payne, came on board between 1998 and 2002.
-The band was originally named "The Bottlegarden".
+The Bluetones are an English indie rock band formed in Hounslow, West London, in 1993.
+They comprise Mark Morriss (vocals), Adam Devlin (guitar), Mark's younger brother Scott Morriss (bass guitar), and Eds Chesters (drums).
+A fifth member, Richard Payne (keys) came on board between 1998 and 2002 although still regularly works and tours with them.
+Before their official formation, all members excluding Chesters were originally in a group called the Bottlegarden.

-The band has scored thirteen top 40 singles and three top 10 albums on the UK charts.
+The band have scored thirteen Top 40 singles and three top 10 albums on the UK charts.
 Although their commercial success waned in the post-Britpop era, they continued to tour and release new records.
-Their most recent album, A New Athens was released in May 2010.
+Their most recent album, Atlas was released in May 2026, just under sixteen years after their previous album, A New Athens (2010).